VakhoKontridze/VCore/Documentations/UIKit VIPER Architecture.md

 A factory and a dependency injector that creates a scene and injects all related objects.

-`Factory` takes a `Parameters` as parameter if there is data to be passed from the presenting scene.
+`Factory` takes a `Parameters` as argument if there is data to be passed from the presenting scene.
 Factory is a non-initializable `struct` with `static` factory methods.
 By default, `Factory` includes a single method, that creates a `default` instance of the scene.

-Since objects are communicating using protocols, some can be swapped out with a non-default implementation.
-For instance, we declare protocols in a shared framework, alongside with `Presenter` and `ViewController` objects, and implement different `Interactor`'s and `Router`'s in two separate apps, subsequently reusing the same scene while only changing endpoints that they connect to, and scenes to which they can navigate.
+Since objects are communicating via protocols, they can be swapped out with a non-default implementations.
+For instance, we can declare protocols in a shared framework, alongside with `ViewController` and `Presenter` objects, and implement different `Interactor`'s and `Router`'s in two separate apps, effectively reusing the same scene while only changing endpoints that they connect to, and scenes to which they can navigate.
 When even just one component is replaced, a new factory method must be added, as it requires a different dependency injection.

 ## Parameters ***(Optional)***